Knowledge Base

 System Administrator

-Changes were introduced to the /about service and the naming of access tokens in v8.2.18 and v8.3 respectively.
+Changes were introduced to the /about service and "access_token" naming in in v8.2.18 and v.8.3.
+If you're running those versions have a look at this newer article.

 This is the first in a series of articles we are writing on getting up and running with the Web Services API.